Sleeping porch

 A sleeping porch is a deck or balcony, sometimes screened or otherwise enclosed with screened windows, and furnished for sleeping in warmer months.
 They can be on ground level or on a higher storey and on any side of a home.
 A sleeping porch allows residents to sleep on a screened-in porch, avoiding warm convection currents from air and wall materials beneath or beside.
 Before affordable electric fans and/or air conditioning were installed, families often created such rooms, well-aired, where children would sleep during summer.
-The idea dates to around 1900 and became common in much of the United States.
+The idea gained popularity in the early 1900s and became common in much of the United States.

+Cold rooms in modern communal housing

+A tradition adapted from the old concept of sleeping porches has survived in communal housing, particularly in sorority and fraternity houses.
+Often called “cold rooms” or “cold air dorms,” these areas are typically screened or enclosed porches or similar spaces where many members sleep, benefiting from cool evening breezes.
+In some cases, cold rooms still use design elements similar to early-1900s sleeping porches, such as open screens and maximum airflow.